-- D.2.1 Each Corporate Initiative shall have a Volunteer or Employee who is responsible for monitoring and administrating the finances of that Corporate Initiative.
-This person shall be referred to as the Finance Manager of that Corporate Initiative. - a.
-The person responsible for each Corporate Initiative shall be referred to as the Head Manager of that Initiative - D.2.2 Each corporate initiative shall maintain a commercial bank account linked to the Engineering Society's commercial account. - D.2.3 Corporate Initiatives shall utilize an accepted Point of Sale system.
-All sales must be entered on the day sold while any variance must be reported to the Director of Services and Vice-President (Operations) immediately. - D.2.4 Each corporate initiative's fiscal year shall be from May 1st April 30th. - D.2.5 The corporate initiatives shall follow the Financial Standard Operating Procedures as outlined by the Vice-President (Operations) and the Bookkeeping Protocols as outlined by the bookkeeper. - D.2.6 The President or Vice-President (Operations) must sign-off on all cheque requisitions that are sent to the bookkeeper. - a.
-All requisitions must be generated by the Finance Manager and signed off by the Head Manager - D.2.7 Each corporate initiative will make deposits into the Society's deposit safe that are in a deposit bag ready for pick up by a securities company. - D.2.8 The appropriate persons shall have online access to their respective corporate initiative's bank account to view their transaction history and balance, as determined by the Vice President (Operations). - D.2.9 Each Corporate Initiative shall have access to a current copy of an appropriate accounting software.
+D.2.1 Each Corporate Initiative shall have a Volunteer or Employee who is responsible for monitoring and administrating the finances of that Corporate Initiative.
+This person shall be referred to as the Finance Manager of that Corporate Initiative.

+D.2.2 Each corporate initiative shall maintain a commercial bank account linked to the Engineering Society's commercial account.

+D.2.3 Corporate Initiatives shall utilize an accepted Point of Sale system.
+All sales must be entered on the day sold while any variance must be reported to the Director of Services and Vice-President (Operations) immediately.

+D.2.4 Each corporate initiative's fiscal year shall be from May 1st - April 30th.

+D.2.5 The corporate initiatives shall follow the Financial Standard Operating Procedures as outlined by the Vice-President (Operations) and the Bookkeeping Protocols as outlined by the bookkeeper.

+D.2.6 The President or Vice-President (Operations) must sign-off on all cheque requisitions that are sent to the bookkeeper.

+a.
+All requisitions must be generated by the Finance Manager and signed off by the Head Manager

+D.2.7 Each corporate initiative will make deposits into the Society's deposit safe that are in a deposit bag ready for pick up by a securities company.

+D.2.8 The appropriate persons shall have online access to their respective corporate initiative's bank account to view their transaction history and balance, as determined by the Vice President (Operations).

+D.2.9 Each Corporate Initiative shall have access to a current copy of an appropriate accounting software.
 The Director of Services or Vice President (Operations) shall distribute updated files weekly..